EvilKanoa/kanoa.tech/blog/mappedin-work-term-report/mappedin-work-term-report.md

 Near the start of my first term at Mappedin, I had to set some learning goals for myself.
 I created three seperate goals that I worked towards during both my terms at Mappedin.
 As more time passed, I fleshed out exactly what I wanted for each goal, as well as continuously working on my plan to achieve it.
 I'd like to dive into those three goals and elaborate on the details and how I went about achieving them.

 ### 1. Understanding Software Architecture
+At the start of my terms, I quickly realized that I didn't have a strong grasp on the software architecture that I was expected to develope for.
+Because of this, the first goal I developed was simply to gain an understanding of the architecture we used at Mappedin.

+> I would like to learn how a microservice software architecture is designed, laid out, and implemented in full.

+This was my leading goal throughout the terms, and I think I found it so useful since I was able to understand how many different skills I needed to learn before I could complete it.
+It was not as simple as learning about one specific thing since I wanted to gain the ability to implement an entire architecture myself.
+It required learning multiple programming languages, technologies, and dev ops (developer operations) basics.
+To really explain it, I would like to talk about each of these different "branches" that I had to learn.

+#### Programming Languages
+Since I was basing my target goal on Mappedin's own architecture, the main language to learn was `JavaScript`.
+Since I'd already used it before, and during my terms, it seemed like a non-issue.
+But when it comes to full-stack architecture, I learned that I needed to dive into the different types and versions of `JavaScript` as well as the different intrepreters for it.
+Luckily, since I had been using the language so much, I didn't have to spend too much time on this.
+The big take away for me was learning about `JavaScript` versioning, and how [`ECMAScript`](https://en.wikipedia.org/wiki/ECMAScript) defined the different versions of `JavaScript`.
+Once I was able to do that, I was fairly set for the type of architecture I was trying to learn.

+#### Technologies
+This was defintely where things started to get interesting.
+Since "software architecture" is such a broad statement, what I learned here could be vastly different for somebody else, and yet it could achieve the same end result.
+The big step for me was learning how different types of database (`relational` and `document`) could be leveraged for data stores and caches as well as how to actually use them.
+Thanks to some of my co-workers, I was able to understand this to a very basic level, which was enough for me to keep pushing forward!
+Beyond that, there was a lot to be learned about networking and internet protocols.
+I started by finally learning exactly what `REST` is, a type of "protocol" to talk with data servers.
+As well, I spent a while learning about `GraphQL`, which can be used in similar places to `REST` but has a lot of different specifics that end up becoming important.
+Using this knowledge (in addition to an uncountable number of little things I learned along the way), I was able to contribute to our architecture for my second term at Mappedin.

+#### Dev Ops
+Learning the basics of dev ops is something that I can't honestly say I've done.
+This was by far the hardest part of my goal for me, and one which I will have to continue pursuing.
+But I was able to get so much closer than I had planned or hoped so I believe I'll be able to get to the level of understanding that I'd like before too long.

+I think the reason this was the hardest was simply because it was so foriegn to me.
+Since I've done software development before, learning new programming languages was an old trick.
+Even learning about databases and communication protocols felt familar.
+But once I had to start learning about deployments, instance scalling, and cloud architecture configuration, I was totally drowning in new things.
+I hope that the uniqueness of this will just make it more satisfying to learn about.
+For now though, I was able to make progress, and I know what I'll be learning for the next little while.

 ### 2. Developing Technical Writing Skills
+For my next goal, I actually used some previous goals of mine to define it.
+Since I had already worked in the industry previously, I knew how important technical writing skills are.
+I need to be able to communicate effectively with co-workers to help each other solve problems, I need to be able to write understandable and comprehensive documentation for software that I write or that others have wrote, and I need to be able to document bugs and features as well as action plans for them.
+These requirements lead me to my second goal, which was just a single facet of technical writing that I thought I needed to improve the most.

+> I would like to be able to fully document any bugs and/or features I find during my time on a project.
+This will be a critical skill no matter the workplace, and especially useful for any development role.

+For me, this was a simple contination of skills I've worked on in the past, but with a hard set goal.
+I had to spend a lot of time getting others to comment on my writing which could result in taking a fair amount of critism.
+But as I had to write more and more documentation and reports throughout the term, I got much better at communicating my ideas in an efficient manner.
+For me, to see people use my own documentation and finding it complete and useful was a strong indicator that I was making progress towards my goal.
+I don't have all that many details about my work for this goal since I believe it's as simple as 123.

+1. Write something
+2. Recieve feedback
+3. Repeat

+After enough iterations, you'll start to see improvement.
+For me, I was able to see my improvements when others had to use my documentation or commented on my reports.
+This was a good metric to follow my progress and I think I reached a decently efficient level by the end of my terms.
+This is a goal I think you can work on without ever stopping, but it doesn't hurt to set attainable goals so you can understand your own progress.

 ### 3. Learning To Teach Others
+For my final primary goal, I decided I should focus on an incredibly important professional skill: leadership and teaching.
+No matter where I've worked, whether in the software industry or part-time retail jobs from high-school, I've always found that the ability to teach others or take a leadership role when required to be a fundemental skill to succeeding at the job for both me personally, and the company professionally.
+I choose a more generalized goal for this one, since I believe that it's a skill you can always improve and should never stop working towards.

+> I want to be a positive help to my co-workers as well as a teacher to anybody who I could potentially help.

 ## The Job
 For my term at Mappedin, I was very lucky to end up in a role that I absolutely loved.
 I worked as a full-stack software developer on a `React + Express + Mongo` technology stack for the majority of the time I was there.
 Since I worked on the Enterprise Team, I spent most of my days working on our CMS (__C__ontent __M__angement __S__ystem) which included a 2D and 3D vector-like editor in conjunction with a front- and back-end data management system.
 I worked on a medium sized team with about five developers, one to two testers, a designer, a manager, and a product owner.
 Some of which ended up in our team's Christmas photo!